king-shak/UniAssist/README.md

 # UniAssist

-This is the source code for project SKYD!
+This is the source code for UniAssist!
 This was built by Shakeel Khan and Yeshwanth Dhanasekar for the 2022 UWB Hacks the Cloud Hackathon.

 # General Documentation